COVID-19 update and office policy (March 2020)

 The World Health Organization called the disease caused by the novel coronavirus, COVID-19, a pandemic.
 This means that the virus is present throughout the world.
 Testing in the United States is still ramping up, so we currently do not have accurate numbers for those infected in this country.

-Key symptoms to watch for include fever, cough, and shortness of breath, though the illness can also cause body aches, sore throat, vomiting, and diarrhea.
+Key symptoms to watch for include fever, cough, and shortness of breath, though the illness can also cause fatigue, body aches, sore throat, vomiting, and diarrhea.

 How the Virus Spreads

 The coronavirus is spread through respiratory droplets when a sick person coughs or sneezes.
 People within 6 feet of an infected individual are most at risk for inhaling these droplets.

 A person could also become infected through contact with the virus particles on a surface, though it’s unknown how long the new coronavirus can survive on surfaces outside of the body.
 Research has shown that other coronaviruses can survive on hard surfaces for hours to days.
 If an infected person sneezes or coughs onto a surface, such as a countertop or doorknob, and another person touches that surface and then rubs his or her eyes or nose, for example, the latter may get sick.

 The new coronavirus’s incubation period — meaning the time it takes from a person being infected with the virus to when they start showing symptoms — appears to be about 14 days, though the average amount of time it takes a person to get sick is about five days, according to the World Health Organization.
 You can be a carrier and pass the virus even if you have no symptoms of illness.